SysKitTeam/docs-shell/installation-configuration/installation-configuration.md

 ## Set-ExecutionPolicy

 Before you can explore the UI and run scripts, there is one more thing to do!
-You need to change the current user preference for the Windows PowerShell execution policy by running the following command:
+You need to change the current user preference for the Windows PowerShell execution policy by running the command below.
+Note: Start the Windows PowerShell as the __SysKit Shell service user__.

     Set-ExecutionPolicy -Scope CurrentUser -ExecutionPolicy Unrestricted -Force